 Wild turkeys love to hang around here.
 Even the barn cat leaves them alone.

-cknoblo Premium Member 12 months ago
+cknoblo Premium Member about 1 year ago

 I used to see a small flock of turkeys around Omaha.
 Haven’t seen them for a while.
 I was driving the school driver training car on a gravel road back in the early 60s and as I approached a left turn in the road, there was a tree ahead of us with several roosting pheasants.
 It was late Fall, so there were no leaves to hide them.
 Of course, we all knew pheasants could fly.
 Your dog flushes them, and you shoot them as they take off.